-Convergence analysis of our proposed RGD procedure involves showing $\calC_n^\co:=\tilde{\calC}_n^\co/\GL(n)$ is a smooth quotient manifold and inherits a Riemannian metric and retraction from the KM metric and Euclidean retraction.
+Convergence analysis for the proposed RGD procedure involves showing that $\calC_n^\co:=\widetilde{\calC}_n^\co/\GL_n$ is a smooth quotient manifold and inherits a Riemannian metric and retraction from the KM metric and Euclidean retraction.
 We state these results and omit their proofs for brevity.